 mice, tail vein, non-anesthetized, blood sample collection, vacuum blood collection system, eyeglass magnifier

-SUMMARY:
+SHORT ABSTRACT:

 This study reports blood sampling from tail vein in mice using a vacuum extraction tube system with eyeglass magnifier.
 Our method is easy to practice and could be used for repeat blood sampling in mice.

-ABSTRACT:
+LONG ABSTRACT:

 Blood sample collection is the basis of experimental animal research.
 It is of importance to obtain adequate blood samples for various research purposes.
 The tail veins of mice are small, and it is sometimes difficult to obtain the required blood volume by conventional puncture methods.
 This study investigates the superiority of repeated blood sample collection from tail veins of mice through use of a vacuum blood collection system and eyeglass magnifier (experimental group) compared to conventional blood sampling methods (conventional group), performed by beginners and experts, respectively.
 With the help of an eyeglass magnifier, a butterfly needle tip is inserted into the tail vein of each mouse in the experimental group.
 When the vein is penetrated successfully, a blood sample is collected in the vacuum collection tube by insertion of the rubber end of a butterfly needle into the vacuum blood collection tube.
 The plunger is then used to collect blood without the help of the eyeglass magnifier in the conventional group.
-Success rates of blood sample collection by the beginners and experts were shown to be 70% vs. 100% (p < 0.01) in the experimental group and 35% vs. 85% (p < 0.01) in the conventional group.
-For both beginners and experts, puncture times required for obtaining required blood sample were significantly lower in the experimental group compared to the conventional group (2.40 ± 0.75 vs. 2.90 ± 0.31, p < 0.05; 1.15 ± 0.37 vs. 1.55 ± 0.76, p < 0.05).
+Success rates of blood sample collection by the beginners and experts were shown to be 70% vs. 100% (p &lt; 0.01) in the experimental group and 35% vs. 85% (p &lt; 0.01) in the conventional group.
+For both beginners and experts, puncture times required for obtaining required blood sample were significantly lower in the experimental group compared to the conventional group (2.40 &#177;&plusmn; 0.75 vs. 2.90 &#177;&plusmn; 0.31, p &lt; 0.05; 1.15 &#177;&plusmn; 0.37 vs. 1.55 &#177;&plusmn; 0.76, p &lt; 0.05).
 In conclusion, the presented blood sampling technique is feasible and easy to practice and enables frequent sampling of adequate blood volumes from non-anesthetized mice.